RestoreMonarchy/ServersList/README.md

 This is an example of how it looks in a simple Bootstrap 4 table.
 Not all options are used, but you can simply add them.

 ![An image example](https://i.imgur.com/vGHhCNd.png)

+#### If you still need help with set up, feel free to ask me for it on my Discord https://discord.gg/dCHkuxS